Occupational health and safety laws recognize that any unwelcome behaviour of a sexual nature is sexual harassment.

 The Saskatchewan Employment Act also includes two other definitions of harassment.

-In either of these cases, unlike when there is sexual harassment, the behaviour must also constitute a threat to the health or safety of the worker.
+In either of these cases, unlike when there is sexual harassment, it must be shown that the behaviour constitutes a threat to the health or safety of the worker.

 This site provides general information about workplace sexual harassment only.
 It is not a substitute for receiving legal advice about your situation.
 Apply now to receive 4 hours of free legal advice.